CodeReclaimers/neat-python/docs/config_file.rst

     Valid values are in [0.0, 1.0].
 * *activation_options*
-    A space-separated list of the activation functions that may be used by nodes.  **This defaults to ``sigmoid``.** The available functions can be found here: :ref:`activation-functions-label`
+    A space-separated list of the activation functions that may be used by nodes.  **This defaults to ``sigmoid``.** The built-in available functions can be found in :ref:`activation-functions-label`; more can be added as described in :ref:`customization-label`.

 .. index:: ! aggregation function